PGB-LIV/tameNMR/README.md

 (remove the hashtag and change True to False)

-Prepend a libPath (edit scripts in galaxy to point to correct r location):
+Prepend a libPath (edit scripts in galaxy to point to correct location of R libraries):
 ```bash
 sh ~/galaxy/prependRScripts.sh ~/galaxy/galaxy/tools/tameNMR
 ```